 David is a retired civil servant who specialised in IT and digital media, particularly in national museums.
 He was treated for two years for rectal cancer starting in 2012, and received treatment for consequences of pelvic radiotherapy for some years afterwards.
 David has subsequently returned to competitive masters rowing.
 He plays drums in a blues/soul band, is a keen cruising sailor, and also coaches disabled sailing and rowing.
 He took over the Treasurer’s role in December 2017.

 Dr Lesley Smith, BSc, PhD

 Lesley is the Senior Programme Manager for Living With and Beyond Cancer at NHS England.
 Prior to that she worked at Macmillan Cancer Support as Consequences of Treatment Programme Manager, working mainly on consequences of pelvic cancer treatments.
-Prior to Macmillan, Lesley worked in NHS management for 20 years, which followed a short career in laboratory research.
-Her degree is in Biochemistry, and her PhD in Toxicology.
+Before Macmillan, Lesley worked in NHS management for 20 years, after a short career in laboratory research.
+Her degree was in Biochemistry, and her PhD in Toxicology.
 Lesley became a Trustee in 2017.